2024 Digital Marketing Benchmarks by Marketing Tatctic and Activity

 Top 10 Critical Metrics, KPIs, and Expected Conversion Ratios for TikTok Social Channel Advertising

 TikTok’s explosive growth has made it a prime platform for brands to reach Gen Z and Millennial audiences.
-But with its unique format and diverse audience, measuring success on TikTok can feel different from other platforms.
+However, with its unique format and diverse audience, measuring success on TikTok can feel different from other platforms.
 Here are the top 10 critical metrics, KPIs, and expected conversion ratios to track for your TikTok social channel advertising:

 3. Click-Through Rate (CTR): As with other platforms, CTR measures the percentage of viewers who click on your ad’s call to action.
 While TikTok doesn’t provide native CTR data, you can track clicks through link shorteners or UTM parameters.
 Aim for a CTR above 2%.